darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 Click on the module name to expand the module and display the parameters that control its operation.

 By default darktable will only allow one processing module to be expanded at a time -- if you click the header of another module, the previously-opened module's controls are collapsed.
-If you want expand more than one module, you may expand further modules by Shift+clicking on the header and all previously expanded modules will remain open.
+If you want to expand more than one module, you may expand further modules by Shift+clicking on the header and all previously expanded modules will remain open.
 This behaviour can be reversed via a setting in [preferences > darkroom](../../../preferences-settings/darkroom.md).

 ---